-These tissues can be safely used for the production of tallow in feed (but excluding calf feed8) and petfood, industrial/technical tallow or tallow for tallow derivatives, under the following conditions.
+These tissues can be safely used for the production of tallow in feed (but excluding calf feed6), petfood, as well as industrial/technical tallow, under the following conditions.

 - The produced tallow should be purified to levels below 0.15% insoluble impurities.
-Because of the higher risk of inclusion or contamination with infectious materials pointed out in section 1, a sterilisation process should in addition be applied.
+Because of the higher risk of inclusion or contamination with infectious materials pointed out in section 1, a sterilisation process (see hereafter) should in addition be applied if the tallow is used as feed or petfood7.

 So far, only the "133°C/20'/3 bars" process, applied as a pre-sterilisation to a mixture of fresh tissues has been validated in terms of TSE infectivity clearance.
-Tallow derived (pressed and filtered) from such pre-sterilised material can be considered to pose no risk, although it is recognised that the end-product is likely to be of a minor quality.
+Tallow derived (pressed and filtered) from such pre-sterilised material (or by a process that has been validated to be equivalent in terms of TSE inactivation) can be considered to pose no risk, although it is recognised that the end-product is likely to be of a minor quality.